AdobeDocs/commerce-cloud-service.en/help/cloud-guide/dev-tools/cloud-cli-overview.md

 ## Common commands

-Adobe designed these commands to manage Cloud integration environments and recommends that you run the `magento-cloud` CLI from a project directory, so that you can omit the `-p <project-ID>` parameter.
+Adobe designed these commands to manage Cloud integration environments and recommends that you run the `magento-cloud` CLI from a project directory so you can omit the `-p <project-ID>` parameter.

 The following list of commonly used `magento-cloud` CLI commands includes required options only.
 You can use the `--help` option with any command to see more information.